Starting from version 3-1-7 RdpGuard supports advanced blocking settings allowing you to define how it should

 4. Click Save

-Things to consider when blocking multiple custom ports: - if you would like to block multiple ports
+Things to consider when blocking multiple custom ports: if you would like to block multiple ports

 When you block all access to the server (the Block access to all ports on the server checkbox ticked)

-Windows Filtering Platform increases proportionally.
+Windows Filtering Platform increases proportionally:

-in Windows Filtering Platform.
-When you block access for the same 1000 IP addresses to 4 ports (like 3389, 21, 25, 110)
+When you block access for the same 1000 IP addresses to 4 ports (for example, 3389, 21, 25, 110)